-The virtual public scoping meeting would include a pre-recorded presentation that will allow participants the opportunity to sign in, obtain informational handouts, freely view project-related exhibits, and submit surveys, comments, and questions to be addressed by project representatives and/or subject matter experts.
-Meeting participants will have the option of viewing the virtual public scoping meeting at any convenient time during the comment period.
+The virtual public scoping meeting included a pre-recorded presentation and a website that allowed participants the opportunity to sign in, obtain informational handouts, freely view project-related exhibits and maps, and submit surveys, comments, and questions to be addressed by project representatives and/or subject matter experts.
+Meeting participants had the option of viewing the virtual public scoping meeting at their convenience during the comment period.

-A voicemail line will be set up that people can call to leave verbal comments, which will be transcribed and included in the scoping meeting documentation.
+A voicemail line was set up for people to leave verbal comments, which were transcribed and included in the scoping meeting documentation.

-The consultant team will also develop an online virtual public scoping tool using the ArcGIS StoryMap platform.
-The StoryMap tool will include all public scoping meeting materials that can be made available as a link on the TxDOT project website.
+The consultant team developed an online virtual public scoping tool using the ArcGIS StoryMap platform.
+The StoryMap tool included all public scoping meeting materials.
 More information about ArcGIS StoryMap is available in section 8.2.2.